-45 Event after the End of the Reporting period
+46 Event after the End of the Reporting period

 Dividend declared.
-Pursuant to Article 46.1 of the Company Law of Mongolia, a decision was adopted during an extraordinary Board of Directors meeting of the Bank on February 14, 2024 to distribute MNT 72,779,157.72 thousand (MNT 90 per share) to the shareholders from retained earnings.
-This is not recognised in the financial statements as of 31 December 2023.
+Pursuant to Article 46.1 of the Company Law of Mongolia, a decision was adopted during an extraordinary Board of Directors meeting of the Bank on 17 February 2025 to distribute MNT 80,865,731 thousand (MNT 100 per share) to the shareholders from retained earnings.